Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Non-interacting Fermi gas and topological superradiance

-As the transverse pumping strength $\eta_A$ increases past a critical value, the cavity-atom hybrid system undergoes a superradiant phase transition.
-Upon the onset of superradiance, the relevant cavity mode (mode A) becomes macroscopically occupied, and the spin-spin correlation establishes in the Fermi gas, which serves as an order parameter.
+As the transverse pumping strength $\eta_A$ increases past a critical value, the cavity--atom hybrid system undergoes an SR phase transition.
+Upon the onset of superradiance, the relevant cavity mode (mode A) becomes macroscopically occupied, and the spin--spin correlation, which serves as an order parameter, is established in the Fermi gas.